MarcoReguillot/spogoofy/README.md

 6. The Spogoofy app will load on your mobile device, and you can start exploring its features.

-7. If you want to run the app you need to create a .env file with a line in it (it's given in the report).
+7. If you want to run the app you need to create a .env file with a line in it (it's given in the report). cd spogoofy
+Create the .env file and put all the line who is given

 ## Project Structure